mjordan/riprap/README.md

 ## Current status

-Riprap's major functionality is in place, with the exception of the ActiveMQ event queue listener.
+Riprap's major functionality is in place, with the exception of the ActiveMQ event queue listener and write operations (`POST` and `PATCH`) in the REST API.

 Riprap's current fixity auditing capabilities are illustrated in "The sample configuration files" section below.
 Additional funcitonality can be added via new plugins (contibutions are welcome).

 ## Requirements